Menu

 Participants will meet the people working in the hubs and see first-hand how Aboriginal and Torres Strait Islanders ways of working are put into practice.

-To express your interest in this opportunity, please email Queensland Kids Partnership’s Principal Partnership Manager – Hubs, Sophie Morson, on sophie.morson@aracy.org.au by Friday 10 July
+If you have questions about this opportunity, please email Queensland Kids Partnership’s Principal Partnership Manager – Hubs, Sophie Morson, on sophie.morson@aracy.org.au.

 Background about QHEEL